 If you’re looking for an economical choice that you can have on hand for a long time, this option might be right for you.
 Featuring a fresh lemon and orange scent, the conditional mineral oil is food safe and prevents drying and cracking.
 You also won’t have to worry about it going rancid.

 This cleanser removes stubborn sticky spots and reduces odors.
 Just a teaspoon can help clean and restore the natural look of your butcher block.
-Made with natural lemon oil and Culina wood wax, with all ingredients based in the United States and priced at $13.99 for 8 ounces; Buy Here.
+Made with natural lemon oil and Culina wood wax, with all ingredients based in the United States.

 Butcher Box Care Packages

 Not sure where to start?
 Sometimes a bundle of products is the way to go.
 Most care packages include all you need, from conditioners to daily cleaners and even instructions.